davidedg/NAS-NS2MAX-mod/README.md

 - install/install-on-hdd_mdadm.txt
 	- install from USB to new RAID-1 internal disks

+- misc/*
+	- Some script automations and LED alerts

 - samba/smb.conf
 	- Special SAMBA configuration to optimize performance on this device